emgrey02/IDMX-268-blog/src/content/posts/2022-02-07-is-there-a-right-way-to-css.md

 #### Tailwind Downsides
 It can take a while to memorize the class names, so having the docs on an open window is required for a bit.
 Some developers may want more freedom when designing and think Tailwind's classes are too constrictive.
 In addition, Tailwind may not be able to control all CSS properties, especially very new ones.
 But, as utility classes are becoming more popular lately, the Tailwind developers are probably eager to keep up with the latest new CSS.

 Overall, there is nothing very bad about either of these CSS methodologies.
 Some might prefer one over the other for team projects or for use with certain frameworks.
 Once again, it is all really up to the developer.
 There is only one way to decide if you like it or not, and that is to use it.
-The right way to CSS is to enjoy it!

 image attribution: Photo by [Maik Jonietz](https://unsplash.com/@der_maik_?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/css-codeutm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)